 The Gospels burst with content which is demonstrably non-legendary (i.e. honest non-fiction).

-This is relevant because it does NOT spew confirmed legendary content.
+The Gospel's abounding in material we know (or can safely presume) is not legendary helps show the Gospel stories formed honestly because at the same time we do NOT see confirmed non-legendary content.
 We can conclude that some mechanism was resulting in an output of entirely or predominantly non-legendary content.
 And if such a mechanism were active, we can look over the content which is not confirmed to be legendary or non-legendary, and presume it is the latter (non-legendary).

 The Gospels spew Palestinian content

 The Gospels burst with incidental assumptions and details fine-tuned to a Palestinian milieu.

 - Gospels well-refer to 14 local rulers in AD 30.